alt-ctrl-code/home/README.md

 > JavaScript is safe, and your tests will express your design intent stronger than types.
 >
 > I'm not saying don’t use TypeScript, if you must, only that the choice to use it is as political as it is technical,
-> and I choose JavaScript &ndash; you don't need TypeScript, and learning in the internet's first
+> and we choose JavaScript &ndash; you don't need TypeScript, and learning in the internet's first
 > language will make your TypeScript all the better.
 >